mathewpp/final/README.md

 - User names must be alpha numeric and are stored in the application as lower case
 - These are the test users, passwords are set same as username for test purposes :
   - mathew, mit, stanford, uchicago, cnn, google, facebook, worldbank, financialtimes, wsj, nyse, cmegroup
+  - username mathew (password is mathew) should have test data for all functionalties

 Functionalities Supported
 --------------